 This all sounds pretty dreary, but it’s not all bad.
 Research is showing that many industries in the US are making strides against these fake emails, though some are working harder than others.

 To get the data for this research, companies like Valimail is using data from internal analysis of billions of different email authentication requests.
 The company also used almost 20 million public records about email to publish its report.

 This report shows that email impersonation, which made up 1.2 percent of all emails sent during the first quarter of 2019, is the favorite weapon of cyber criminals to get access to a network.
 They also try to get access to sensitive information and intellectual property.

-Fake emails are a problem, and they are not blocked by cybersecurity defenses that are traditionally used.
+Fake email scams are a problem, and they are not blocked by cyber security defenses that are traditionally used.

 These fake emails are one of the biggest sources of cyber attacks.
 As more businesses recognize email vulnerabilities, organizations should start using authentication technology to protect against fraudulent and untrustworthy senders.

 The fact is this: too many cyber criminals are using fake emails to get through these defenses, and better methods to identify senders is needed to make sure that email is more trustworthy both now and in the future.

 Protect Yourself from Fake Email Scams: